-Keeping linoleum floors clean requires little more than regular damp-mopping (use very little water, which can make the surface brittle) or dry dust-mopping to rid the surface of grit and dust before it is ground in.
+Cleaning linoleum floors requires little more than regular damp mopping (use very little water, which can make the surface brittle) or dry dust-mopping to rid the surface of grit and dust before it is ground in.

 - Sweep or vacuum regularly.

-- Damp-mop with cool water and a mild dish-washing detergent for daily cleaning.
-Apply a capful of baby oil to the mop to make it shiny.
+- Damp-mop with cool water and a mild dishwashing detergent for daily cleaning.
+Apply a capful of baby oil to the mop to make no-wax floors shiny.
 (To save time, I sometimes pour the solution into a spray bottle, squirt just the areas that need cleaning, and then damp-mop.)

-- Allow to air-dry before walking on it.
+- Allow the floor to air-dry before walking on it.

 You've got items for recycling, especially in the kitchen.
 So why not create a kitchen recycling center to organize the recyclables?